The Odyssey (1968 miniseries): Eighth episode: victory of Ulysses and the recognition of Penelope

 Finally Ulysses has taken his revenge and is waiting for nothing but to go to the room of Penelope, who has witnessed terrified and amazed at the carnage.
-The woman is not yet fully convinced that the warrior is Ulysses, however she lets him into the room.
+The woman is not yet fully convinced that the warrior is Ulysses, but she lets him into the room.
 The recognition occurs when Penelope proposes to move the nuptial bed, to which Ulysses replies that this is impossible, because that bed had been built by himself by carving it from a huge tree trunk, around which he had then built his palace.
 Penelope then has no more doubts and she embraces the groom crying and laughing with joy.
 Ulysses, moved by her, tells her all her misfortunes and with her he spends a long and happy night of love; in fact the Aurora prolongs the night by passing several days.
 The final part of the episode tells of the pacification, through the intercession of Mentor and Athena, between Ulysses and the relatives of the suitors, who are seeking vengeance for their deaths.
 When the clash between the two parties in the fields near Laertes' hut (where Ulysses had gone with his family) seems inevitable, at the urging of Mentor and Athena, Ulysses first lays down his arms, kneeling in a sense of respect for the relatives of the young dead, then the same is done by the father who led the opposing party, thus sanctioning the pacification.